mrp-yt/docker_and_portainer_on_dex/README.md

 ### Setup process

-Download Termux from [F-Droid](https://www.f-droid.org/) app store and install it.
+Download Termux from [F-Droid](https://www.f-droid.org/) store and install it.

 Setup Alpine VM on Termux with this one-line-install command
 ```